Chase Sapphire Preferred Foreign Transaction Fee: What to Know in 2026

 The Chase Sapphire Preferred is rarely the wrong card for international purchases, but a few situations call for an alternative.
 For cash withdrawals from foreign ATMs, a no-fee checking debit card from a bank like Charles Schwab or Fidelity is usually a better choice than any credit card cash advance, which carries its own fees and a separate APR.
 For very large prepaid hotel or flight bookings, comparing the Sapphire Preferred's 5x on Chase Travel against a 10x or higher offer from a competing card may shift which card wins.

 For merchants that only accept Mastercard or Amex, having a backup is worth doing.
 Among premium options, the Chase Sapphire Reserve, Capital One Venture X, and Amex Platinum all also carry 0% foreign transaction fees, so any of them can serve as a backup card abroad.
+Cash-back fans can also check whether the Capital One Quicksilver foreign transaction fee makes that no-annual-fee card a viable companion.
 Fees and acceptance vary by merchant and over time.

 Bottom Line

 The Chase Sapphire Preferred foreign transaction fee is 0%, which makes the card a low-friction choice for international travel and for online shopping with foreign-based merchants from home.
 The bigger international risk in 2026 is dynamic currency conversion at the terminal, not the issuer's fee, so always choose local currency.
-For applicants still building toward the Sapphire Preferred, a starter product like the Self Visa® Credit Card can help establish credit history before applying.
+Travelers who want even broader international acceptance can also browse the best credit cards for international travel with no annual fee.

 Frequently Asked Questions